lit/lit-element/docs/_guide/community.md

 *   On <a href="https://stackoverflow.com/tags/lit-element">StackOverflow</a> use
     the <code><a href="https://stackoverflow.com/tags/lit-element">lit-element</a></code> or
     <code><a href="https://stackoverflow.com/tags/lit-html">lit-html</a></code> tags when
     looking for answers.
-You can also look for help on underlying web standards like
+You can also find help on underlying web standards like
-    <a href="https://stackoverflow.com/tags/web-components">web components</a>, and try your
+    <a href="https://stackoverflow.com/tags/web-component">web components</a>, and try your
     hand at answering other people’s queries.